This is where your Chinese adventure will begin and end!

 Arrive at Beijing Capital International Airport, where you will meet up with your program managers.
 Catch a chartered bus through downtown.
 Take in your first glimpses of China as you’re carried through the streets, especially Beijing’s distinctive old-meets-new architectural character.
 This multicultural metropolis is home to some 20 million people – one of the largest cities in the world.
 While Mandarin Chinese is the official national language here, nearly 300 other distinct languages are also spoken throughout the country’s 23 provinces.
 Welcome to China!

-Today is a day to get on a flight and head to Shanghai and your home for the next two weeks – East China Normal University.
-After a short flight, take some time to rest up from your long journey, unpack, and get settled into your room.
+Today we settle into your home for the next two weeks, so unpack, and get settled into your room.
 Participate in a quick orientation around the university campus.
 Meet your Chinese instructor and take a placement test to determine your skill level.
-A little later start the day’s most important activity – exploring the heart of Shanghai.
-Take a walk along the Bund river and soak up the atmosphere of this global city.

 Today is your first day of classes.
 You will have your class assignments based on the placement test you took yesterday.
 Dive right into language learning!
 After a full morning of classes, break for lunch before heading out for an afternoon activity.
-This could include visits to Shanghai’s most favorite sites, like the Shanghai Urban Planning Exhibition Center or the Shanghai Art Museum, or something more hands-on, like a lesson on how to cook Chinese dumplings!
+This could include calligraphy or taiji classes.

 The schedule will be structured primarily the same for each day.
 See the sample schedule below.